 Along with the entries secretary, run the drivers signing-on.
 Check that drivers have the correct licence and championship/club membership card.

-Greet the MSA Steward, provide him with any information he needs, and introduce him to other officials.
+Greet the Motorsport UK Steward, provide him with any information he needs, and introduce him to other officials.

 Check that timekeepers, scrutineers and ambulance/rescue sign-on and have all the information they need to do their work.
 They are all used to doing this so will simply get on with what they need to do.